davepinch/pinchy.cc/collections/_cues/you-are-not-your-thoughts.md

 ---
-title: "you are not your thoughts"
+title: YOU ARE NOT YOUR THOUGHTS
 date: 2022-05-26
 type: cue
 tags: